It’s not difficult to change a WordPress username – I recommend you at least change it to keep the WordPress website secure.

 - Hover over the user known as ADMIN and click EDIT.

-Now that the ADMIN user is associated with a different email address, you can add yourself back as an administrator with a NEW username.
+Now the first user is associated with a different email address; add a new WordPress user with a username that is difficult to guess.

 - Click USERS > ADD NEW on the left-hand menu.